bbatsov/projectile/README.md

 Projectile is a project interaction library for Emacs.
 Its goal is to provide a nice set of features operating on a project level without introducing external dependencies.
-For instance - finding project files is done in pure elisp without the use of GNU find.
+For instance - finding project files is done in pure Emacs Lisp without the use of GNU find.

 This library provides easy project management and navigation.
 The concept of a project is pretty basic - just a folder containing